YottaDB/YDBDoc/AdminOpsGuide/encryption.rst

    Key pair created and public key exported in ASCII to phil@yottadb_pubkey.txt phil$

-Then Helen sends Phil the file helen@yottadb_pubkey.txt and Phil sends Helen the file phil@yottadb_pubkey.txt.
+Helen sends Phil the file helen@yottadb_pubkey.txt and Phil sends Helen the file phil@yottadb_pubkey.txt.

 Helen imports Phil's public key into her keyring, verifying the fingerprint when she imports it, and signing it to confirm that she has verified the fingerprint: